SUMMER 2020 INFORMATION WILL BE AVAILABLE IN JANUARY

 An “Aftercare” option is available for this program from 4-6 pm for $90/week, located in Mason’s Performing Arts Building and staffed by the Academy’s Summer Staff.
 After registering for this program (but before final checkout/ payment!), search for “Aftercare”, choose the corresponding week, and add to your cart – or Register Here separately.

 Placement seating auditions will take place on Sunday, June 23rd to determine orchestra and chamber group assignment.
 Please note that ALL registrants will receive a placement in the program.
-ALL participants should prepare two scales and two excerpts that best represent their playing level.
+ALL participants should prepare one scale and one excerpt that best represent their playing level.
 You will notice on the excerpts that they become increasingly more difficult as you go from top to bottom.
 The faculty would like to place you in the most rewarding ensemble/ section possible – challenge yourself and do your best!
 Download the instrument-specific excerpts below.

 Gold Orchestra description